Hinduism Facts

 2. Pumsavana (quickening the fetus).

-4. Jatakarman (rite celebrating the birth).
+4. Jatakarman (rite celebrating birth).

 5. Namakarana (naming the child).